 01The Office of the United States Trustee

-The United States Trustee is a federal office supervised by the United States Department of Justice.
-The U.S. Trustee is divided into 21 regions based in various areas throughout the United States.
+Case trustee are appointed by a division of the Justice Department called the Office of the United States Trustee.
+The U.S. Trustee is divided into 21 regions across the United States.
 The U.S. Trustee was established in 1978 to be the watchdog in bankruptcy, guarding against bankruptcy fraud, among other tasks.
-However, the U.S. Trustee is not the same thing that is colloquially known as a “bankruptcy trustee.”

 The U.S. Trustee program maintains a list of private individuals, often lawyers or accountants that act as bankruptcy trustees in Chapter 7 bankruptcies.
 Upon the filing of a Chapter 7 case, a random bankruptcy trustee is chosen to ensure fairness and to prevent debtors from choosing a favorable trustee.
 These trustees are sometimes called panel trustees and are the individuals that are commonly called “bankruptcy trustees.”